Rafael-Caro/CMiE2020-JingjuScoresAnalysis/README.md

 ```

 For the use of the two functions of this code, please refer to their docstrings.

+You can run the Jupyter Notebook `CMiE2020-JingjuScoresAnalysis-DEMO.ipynb` to see some examples of use.

 ## License
 The content of this repository is licensed under the terms of the GNU General Public License (v3).